slunsford/seanlunsford.com/src/posts/2024-09-03-electoral-college-sql.md

   - Technology
   - Data
 ---
-Last week I read [two](https://leancrew.com/all-this/2024/08/pandas-and-the-electoral-college/) [posts](https://leancrew.com/all-this/2024/08/the-electoral-college-again-this-time-with-aggregation/) by Dr. Drang.
+A couple weeks ago I read [two](https://leancrew.com/all-this/2024/08/pandas-and-the-electoral-college/) [posts](https://leancrew.com/all-this/2024/08/the-electoral-college-again-this-time-with-aggregation/) by Dr. Drang.
 He was documenting the creation of a table for a [previous blog post](https://leancrew.com/all-this/2024/08/what-i-didn-t-learn-about-the-electoral-college/) using [Pandas](https://pandas.pydata.org/), a data analysis package for [Python](https://en.wikipedia.org/wiki/Python_(programming_language)).
-Working with data is my day job now, so it was interesting to follow his process and the updates he made in the follow-up post—and of course it got me thinking about how I’d approach the problem with my preferred tools.
+Working with data is my day job now, so it was interesting to follow his process and the updates he made in the follow-up post.
+Of course I got [nerd-sniped](https://xkcd.com/356/), and just had to work out how I’d approach the problem with my own preferred tools.

-This will be the most technical piece I’ve written here, so if wrangling code and crunching numbers sounds like a good time, read on.
+This will be the most technical piece I’ve written here, so if wrangling code and crunching numbers sounds like a good time, read on. [^ns]

+[^ns]: Joke’s on me: writing this post and updating my website to handle all these tables and code blocks nicely ended up being way more involved than solving the original problem.

 ## The Problem
 [The original post](https://leancrew.com/all-this/2024/08/what-i-didn-t-learn-about-the-electoral-college/)—and the table in question—was looking at states’ percentage of the Electoral College vote compared to their population as a percentage of the US total.
 He started with [a CSV](https://leancrew.com/all-this/downloads/states.csv) containing data for each state.
 The header and first ten rows look like this: